nodesocket/jsonlite/README.md

 ## Configuration

-You may optionally set the full path to the data directory.
-It defaults to `$PWD/jsonlite.data` and can be set as follows:
+You may optionally set the path to the data directory.
+It defaults to `$PWD/jsonlite.data` but can manually be set with the `JSONLITE_PATH` environment variable.

 ```shell
 # default